la2050/archive/_projects/2014/help-build-a-realtime-environmental-sensor-network.md

     to get more into the field, but this results in untrustworthy data.
 We opt for more expensive sensors that are reliable and provide quality data that be acted on directly.
-  cost: >-
-    We're funded by a variety of different sources and grants currently, this would be specifically for Los Angeles and deploying sensors here so we can craft any budget for the project.
-  budget: >-
-    This is a scaling issue, right now our prototypes cost about $2000 each, with $100,000k we could build 50 of those and deploy them immediately.
-We need to do a little more work to make them production ready, but I suspect those will be half as much, so assuming some of that money is spent on development, we can probably still deploy 75-85 sensors.
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'